AKvariani/New-Yor-City-Government-Job-Postings-Public-Dataset-Analysis-in-MySQL-and-Power-BI/README.md

 ________________________________________
 **5. Project Files**

+Below is a list of files included in this project.
+To run the analysis script, please download the files and adjust the file paths accordingly.
+Otherwise, a PDF version of the output results is available for review.

 •	**Jobs_NYC_Postings_Original.csv** - The original raw dataset of NYC government job postings (CSV)
 •	**Jobs_NYC_Postings_SQL_Ready.csv** -  Formatted CSV file prepared for MySQL import
 • **Data_Cleaning_and_Transformation.sql** - MySQL script for data cleaning, normalization, and transformation